kwonmha/Improving-RNN-recommendation-model/README.md

 When the `--save` option is used, the results are saved in a file in "path/to/dataset/results/". the results of each model form a line of the file, and each line contains the number of epochs followed by the metrics specified by `--metrics`.

+`-iter` In default(when this option is False) test.py make one input sequence per each users in test data for testing model dividing movie history into half.
+If a user watched n movies, use m_1, m_2 ... m_n/2 as input and the others as criteria.
+If this is set True, test.py generates n input-criteria pairs like [m_1 / m_2 .. m_n], [m_1, m_2 / m_3 ... m_n] ... [m_1, m_2 .. m_n-1 / m_n].
+So you can evaluate the performance of model more precisly.
+Of course, this takes much more time.

 ### Recurrent Neural Networks parameters